- Basic information

 The launch of the book And Life Goes On and the performance The Negative Thinking Course at the Švand Theater

-The launch of the book of photographs and their opening at the Švand Theater in Smíchov, together with the theatrical performance The Course of Negative Thinking, were on 24 September 2012 a beautiful end to a time-consuming documentary project.
-Photographers Alena Dvořáková and Viktor Fišer spent a lot of time in 2010-2011 with three young people - Hanka, Kamila and Martin - to record their lives from just after the spinal cord injury to their return to normal life.
-The set of photographs maps their difficult journey through various types of medical facilities to their homes.
+The christening of the book of photographs and their opening in Švand's theater in Smíchov, together with the theater performance Course of Negative Thinking on September 24, 2012, were a beautiful end to the time-lapse documentary project.
+In 2010-2011, photographers Alena Dvořáková and Viktor Fišer spent a lot of time with three young people - Hanka, Kamila and Martin, to record their lives from the time just after the spinal cord injury to their return to normal life.
+The set of photos maps their difficult journey through various types of medical facilities to home.

-Jan Potměšil accompanied the evening, at which the book of these photographs was ceremoniously christened.
-The atmosphere after the theatrical performance was then fine-tuned to the Kokeš Jazz Trio.
+Jan Potměšil accompanied the evening at which the book of these photographs was ceremonially christened.
+The atmosphere after the theater performance was then fine-tuned to perfection by the Kokeš Jazz Trio.

 Visit of Mr. Jaroslav Dušek to the Spinal Unit of the Motol University Hospital